Jacob Green, runaway slave

 HistoricHampshire.org is endeavoring to create a resource for those studying Black History in Hampshire County.
 Unfortunately, little attention has been paid to the stories of Free Blacks and Slaves in our historic county or to the development of the Black Community following the Civil War.
 This is an on-going project, so please check back for updates.
 It is also a community cooperative project, so please feel free to contribute.

 What appears below are portions of articles that appeared in the Virginia Argus and Hampshire Advertiser dealing with the personal dispute between Isaac Parsons whose nephew was arrested in Pennsylvania attempting to apprehend the runaway slave, Jacob Green.
 Mr. Parsons had enlisted the assistance of Mr. Charles James Faulkner, a local politician, to help in freeing Mr. Parson's nephew.
 There followed a dispute between the two men (apparently during a political campaign) concening a fee for legal services.
-It is only because of this personal quarrel between two white men that we have details of the escape of the slave, Jacob Green.
+It is thanks to this personal quarrel between two white men that we have some of the details of the escape of the slave, Jacob Green.

 Virginia Argus and Hampshire Advertiser, Thursday, May 14, 1857 No. XVIII p.
 2